chrlic/chrlic.github.io/_posts/2023-02-12-appd-mhw-otel-blog-2.md

 ## What's next?

-There’s however one more are to be explored more closely – the Business Transactions / Operations.
+There’s however one more thing to explore more closely – the Business Transactions / Operations.
 We have seen that the names found are just “/api/customer” and “/api/vendor” - that’s not very insightful, especially if we know the API structure.
 Ideally, we would want something like “/api/customer/{custId}/order/{orderId}” etc. Is there a way to get it?
 This will be the topic for next time.